matthijskooijman/netgear-vlan-admin/README.md

 SNMP username
 -------------
-For all tested Netgear switches, the SNMPv3 username is always "admin", and the password is the password for the webui.
+For older Netgear firmware versions, the SNMPv3 username is always "admin", and the password is the password for the webui.

+Newer firmware versions (e.g. 1.0.0.43 on GS324T) support creating
+specific SNMP users in the SNMPv3 configuration section and the password for SNMP is distinct from the password for the webui.

 SNMP password limitations
 -------------------------
-On the GS324T and GS110TP switches, a password of more than 15 characters seems to always fail for authentication on SNMPv3 on this switch, using a password of 15 characters or shorter does work.
+On the GS324T (firmare 1.0.0.30) and GS110TP switches (and probably also other switches with older firmwares), a password of more than 15 characters seems to always fail for authentication on SNMPv3 on this switch, using a password of 15 characters or shorter does work.

-This limitation does not seem to exist on other (newer?) switches such as the the GS752TPv2.
+This limitation is not present in newer firmware versions (e.g. GS324T 1.0.0.43, or GS752TPv2 6.0.10.14).

 Interface
 ---------